Jasithkadian/fra_service/README.md

 # VanDisha FRA Atlas - Land Use Classification Module

-This module provides functionality to classify satellite images into 4 land use categories using the ESA/WorldCover-SegFormer model from Hugging Face.
+This service classifies satellite images into 4 land use categories using a SegFormer model from Hugging Face.

 ## Features